dice-group/KBQA-PG/README.md

 For python, this is the [PEP 8](https://www.python.org/dev/peps/pep-0008/).

 Type hints ([PEP 484](https://www.python.org/dev/peps/pep-0484/)) should be used whenever possible.
-With this static analysis can ensure that variables and functions are used correctly.
+Static analysis can then ensure that variables and functions are used correctly.

 For documenting the code we use docstrings ([PEP 257](https://www.python.org/dev/peps/pep-0257/)).
 Every method and class has a docstring describing its function and arguments.
-With the help of this, we automatically create a documentation website.
+We follow the [numpy docstring format](https://numpydoc.readthedocs.io/en/latest/format.html).
+Using consistent docstrings in the project, we automatically create a code documentation website.

 ## Setup